 Yes!
 Although we encourage rooming-in (the practice of keeping healthy babies with their mothers as many hours of their hospital stay as possible) we still have staff who are able to care for your baby away from your room if needed.
 It’s important to us that you are supported if you decide you need some time alone.

-No. Baby-Friendly Hospitals work hard to provide you the education you need about both breastfeeding and formula feeding so you can make a well-informed decision on what your nutritional goals will be for your baby.
+No. We will work hard to provide you the education you need about both breastfeeding and formula feeding so you can make a well-informed decision on what your nutritional goals will be for your baby.
 Our goals are to provide an atmosphere that promotes, protects and supports successful breastfeeding, to promote better bonding and to help teach the proper way to mix formula and start bottle-led feedings if you choose.

 We support our moms in a wide variety of ways:

 When it comes to caring for the tiniest and sickest babies, NICU experience is everything.
 At St. Vincent, we have more than 30 years of experience.
 Our Level III Newborn Intensive Care Unit (NICU) at St. Vincent Hospital for Women & Children is the most advanced NICU in the southwest region.